-Estimating the value-in-use amount requires management to make an estimate of the expected future cash flows from the CGU and also to choose a suitable discount rate in order to calculate the present value of those cash flows.
+The Group determines whether goodwill on consolidation is impaired at least on an annual basis.
+This requires an estimation of the value-in-use of a subsidiary to which goodwill is allocated.
+Estimating a value-in-use amount requires management to make an estimate of the expected future cash flows from the subsidiary and also to choose a suitable discount rate in order to calculate the present value of those cash flows.